 UT Southwestern Medical Center students have traditionally shown a deep interest in community service.
 Getting involved is easy – we offer volunteer opportunities in a variety of sizes and venues.
-Here are just some of the ways our students get involved in the community:
+Below are some of the ways our students get involved in the community.
+Visit the Bryan Williams, M.D.
+Student Center for more opportunities.

 Community Action Research Track (CART)